ARA34/Alexryes/README.md

-- 👋 Hi, I’m @Alexryes
+- 👋 Hi, I’m @Alex
-- 👀 I’m interested in Java programming.
+- 👀 I’m interested in all programming.
-- 🌱 I’m currently studying for the AP Exam.
+- 🌱 I’m currently studying for nothing.
-- 💞️ I’m looking to collaborate on any Java projects.
+- 💞️ I’m looking to collaborate on any projects.
-- 📫 How to reach me: alexreyesaranda@students.berkeley.net.
+- 📫 How to reach me: papet234@gmail.com

 <!---
 Alexryes/Alexryes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.